ashishtele/ashishtele.github.io/_posts/2020-02-23-AI_Image_Restoration_using_Excel_and_R.md

 2. Shortening the Row height (Alt + O + R + E) to **5**.
 3. Zooming out the excel to **10%**.

 This is how it looks in Excel!!
-We can see the patches on the picture predominantly white now.
+We can see the **white** patches on the picture predominantly.

 <p align="center">
   <img width="300" height="453" src="/images/me1.PNG">
 </p>

+Now it is time to try for different **kernels** to smoothen the image.
+I tried two approached:

+1. Using a 3X3 kernel to fill the center value.
+2. Using the values of 24 cells around the targeted cell to fill it.